General: Definitions: Chargeable period, accounting period and period of account

 A period of account is any period for which trading, professional or vocational (shortened to trading below) accounts are made up.

 In any other case a period of account is a tax year.
-For example, the period of account of a person who has a Schedule A business is a tax year.
+For example, the period of account of a person who has a property business is a tax year.

 A period of account cannot be longer than 18 months.
 If accounts are drawn up for a period that is longer than 18 months you should split the period for which the accounts are drawn up into separate periods of accounts.
 This is how it is done.
 The first period of account is the first 12 months of the period for which the accounts have been drawn up.
 The next period of account starts when those 12 months end, and you continue like that until the whole period for which the accounts were drawn up has been allocated to periods of account.

-Example Dylan sends in an account for the 27-month period 1 January 2007 to 31 March 2009.
+Dylan sends in an account for the 27-month period 1 January 2017 to 31 March 2019.
 This is split into 3 periods of account for capital allowance purposes: